marcelosalloum/iOS-Bootstrap/README.md

 Flurry is configured in the project but the keyy is actually public, which is a bad practice.

+### Unit Tests

+Currently, that part is still missing in this project but I've made a setup to make sure the AppDelegate won't be loaded for the Unit Tests, which makes your environment easier to control.

+If you'd like to check how I like o do Unit Tests, have a look on my Core Data lib: [EZCoreData](https://github.com/CheesecakeLabs/EZCoreData).

 ### TO-DO

 * Implement promises using [PromiseKit](https://github.com/mxcl/PromiseKit)
 * Make sure all Storyboardsare localized
+* Add a few Unit tsts and UI tests.
 * Put on an implementation of `Codable` that makes sense for my current `NSManagedObject` models

 ## Study Sources